IBM/supply-chain-insights/README.md

 Nice, you are now ready to use the SCI APIs!

 # Step 5.
-Run your first Supply Chain Insights API to gain visibility into your customers
+Use Supply Chain Insights API to gain visibility into your customers
 <br>
 <p align="center">
   <img src="images/gifs/getCustomers.gif">